feranick/MultiFit/README.md

 The current version can open Raman maps (Horiba LabSpec5, saved as text files) and fits each spectra in the map.
 While it does not yet produce a visual map of the results, these are saved as (x, y, D5G).
-Plotting maps from the computed results is possible through a GnuPlot script "plotramap" saved in /plotmap.
-You can run the script from the terminal:
+Plotting maps from the computed results is possible through a R script "plotramap.R" saved in /plotrmap.
+You can run the script with R. Make sure the filename is correctly set as the inputFile variable in the R script.

-    ./plotramap filename

-where filename is the name of the Raman map from multifit.py.

 Future releases will allow for more flexibility as well as integrated plotting.